ScratchAddons/ScratchAddons/README.md

 Other extensions (and even forks of Scratch) can also provide their users with most addons from Scratch Addons, as long as a compatibility layer for `addon.*` and other parts of the addon loader is present.
 Notable examples are the [Scratch 3 Developer Tools extension](https://github.com/ScratchAddons/DevtoolsExtension) and the [TurboWarp](https://github.com/TurboWarp/scratch-gui/tree/develop/src/addons) editor.
 These also inherit translations from the Scratch Addons project.

 ## Install
+Installation of ScratchAddons is simple, you can install from an extension store for your browser, or you can download and install it from the source to get the latest (unreleased) updates.

 ### From extension stores